osquery/osquery/docs/wiki/installation/cli-flags.md

 `--augeas_lenses=/usr/share/osquery/lenses`

 Augeas lenses are bundled with osquery distributions.
-On Linux they are installed in /usr/share/osquery/lenses.
-On macOS lenses are installed in /private/var/osquery/lenses directory.
+On Linux they are installed in `/usr/share/osquery/lenses`.
+On macOS, lenses are installed in the `/private/var/osquery/lenses` directory.
 Specify the path to the directory containing custom or different version lenses files.

 ### Docker flags

 `--docker_socket=/var/run/docker.sock`

 Docker information for containers, networks, volumes, images etc is available in different tables. osquery uses docker's UNIX domain socket to invoke docker API calls.
-Provide the path to docker's domain socket file.
-User running osqueryd / osqueryi should have permission to read the socket file.
+Provide the path to Docker's domain socket file.
+User running `osqueryd` / `osqueryi` should have permission to read the socket file.

 ### Shell-only flags

 Most of the shell flags are self-explanatory and are adapted from the SQLite shell.
-Refer to the shell's ".help" command for details and explanations.
+Refer to the shell's `.help` command for details and explanations.

 There are several flags that control the shell's output format: `--json`, `--list`, `--line`, `--csv`.
 For all of the output types there is `--nullvalue` and `--separator` that can be used appropriately.

 `--planner=false`

-When prototyping new queries the planner enables verbose decisions made by the SQLite virtual table API.
-This is customized by osquery code so it is very helpful to learn what predicate constraints are selected and what full table scans are required for JOINs and nested queries.
+When prototyping new queries, the planner enables verbose decisions made by the SQLite virtual table API.
+This is customized by osquery code so it is very helpful to learn what predicate constraints are selected and what full-table scans are required for `JOIN` and nested queries.

 `--header=true`